yupenghe/REPTILE/README.md

 using the last script, `REPTILE_evaluate_prediction.R`.
 The detailed usage information of each executable script can be found in the [USAGE.md](https://github.com/yupenghe/REPTILE/blob/master/USAGE.md) document.

 The whole RPETILE pipeline can be divided in the several steps.
-First, input files (in commonly used genomic data formats) are preprocessed to generate the inputs for following training and prediction.
-Next, in training step, REPTILE learn a enhancer model.
+First, input files (in commonly used file formats of genomic data) are preprocessed to generate the inputs for following training and prediction.
+Next, in training step, REPTILE learn an enhancer model.
 The model will then be used to calculate enhancer scores for each query region and DMR in the prediction step.
 Lastly, enhancer calls will be generated based on these scores.

 #### Preprocessing
 The goal of preprocessing step is to generate the files of epigenomic signatures of DMRs